 The Dangerous EF Core Feature: Automatic Client Evaluation

-Recently when going through our shiny new ASP.NET Core application’s Seq logs, I accidentally spotted a few entries like this:
+Recently when going through our shiny new ASP.NET Core application’s logs, I spotted a few entries like this:

 The LINQ expression ‘foo’ could not be translated and will be evaluated locally.

 I dug around in the code and found the responsible queries.
-Some of them were quite complex with many joins and groupings, while some of the other ones were very simple stuff, like
+Some of them were quite complex with many joins and groupings, while some of the other ones were quite simple, like

 You may have spotted the problem right away.

 StringComparison.OrdinalIgnoreCase is a .NET concept.
-It doesn’t translate to SQL and you can’t blame EF Core for that.
-As a matter of fact if you run the same query in full-blown Entity Framework, you’ll get a
+It doesn’t translate to SQL and EF Core can’t be blamed for that.
+In fact, if you run the same query in the classic Entity Framework, you’ll get a

-NotSupportedException telling you it can’t convert your perdicate to a SQL expression.
-And that’s a good thing! because it prompts you to review your query, and if you really want to have a predicate in your query that only makes sense in the CLR world, you can decide if doing a
+NotSupportedException telling you it can’t convert your perdicate to a SQL expression and that’s a good thing, because it prompts you to review your query and if you really want to have a predicate in your query that only applies in the CLR world, you can decide if it makes sense in your case to do a

-IQueryable to pull down the results of your query from the database into memory makes sense.
-And when you have your results in memory you can continue with your query shenanigans without having to worry if the rest of your query is translatable to SQL.
-Or you may decide that you don’t need that
+IQueryable to pull down the results of your query from the database into memory, or you may decide that you don’t need that

-The point is, by default, you are in control and can make explicit decisions based on your circumstance.
+The point is that, by default you are in control and can make explicit decisions based on your circumstances.

-IQueryable LINQ query that can’t be translated to SQL or a query in your underlying database, it tries to magically make it work for you, by taking the untranslatable bits out and running them locally! and it’s enabled by default!
+IQueryable LINQ query that can’t be translated to SQL, it tries to magically and silently make it work for you, by taking the untranslatable bits out and running them locally… and it’s enabled by default! what could go wrong?

-That’s a huge and extremely dangerous behavior change compared to the full Entity Framework.
-Consider this familiar entity:
+That’s an extremely dangerous behavior change compared to the good old Entity Framework.
+Consider this entity:

 EF Core can’t translate

-p.LastName.Equals("Amini", StringComparison.OrdinalIgnoreCase) into a query that can be run on the database, so what it does is, it pulls down the whole Persons table, as well as the whole Orders and Addresses tables from the database into the memory and then runs the
+p.LastName.Equals("Amini", StringComparison.OrdinalIgnoreCase) into a query that can be run on the database, so it pulls down the whole Persons table, as well as the whole Orders and Addresses tables from the database into the memory and then runs the

-You could argue that it’s the developer’s fault for including something like
+You might be thinking that it’s the developer’s fault for including something like

-StringComparison.OrdinalIgnoreCase in your query isn’t the only culprit that results in client evaluation.
-If you have too many joins or groupings, the query can become too complex for EF Core and make it fall back to local evaluation.
+StringComparison.OrdinalIgnoreCase in the IQueryable prediate, but having untranslatable things like that in your query isn’t the only culprit that results in client evaluation.
+If you have too many joins or groupings, the query could become too complex for EF Core and make it fall back to local evaluation.

-So you probably want to keep an eye on your logs if your EF Core queries are magically working without a hitch as you may be getting client evaluation.
-Or better yet, if you don’t want that additional cognitive overhead, disable it altogether and make it throw like the good old Entity Framework:
+So if you’re using EF Core, you want to keep an eye on your logs to spot client evaluations.
+If you don’t want that additional cognitive overhead, you can disable it altogether and make it throw like the good old Entity Framework: